brimdata/super/book/src/super-sql/declarations/pragmas.md

 ## Pragmas

-Pragmase control various language features and appear in a declaration block so their effect is lexically scoped.
+Pragmas control various language features and appear in a declaration block so their effect is lexically scoped.
 They have the form
 ```
 pragma <id> = <expr>